RyanAmeri/blog/0007-deep-js-foundations-v3.md

 ## Class

-By now we have a good foundational knowledge of objects, and can tell what `this` refers to when used inside a methods.
+By now we have a good foundational knowledge of objects and can tell what `this` refers to in methods.
+Before delving deep into classes, it's important to make a clear distinction between classes in JavaScript as opposed to some other OO-based languages.

+In computer science theory, there is no single definition of what a class should be.
+Every programming language in history has defined classes slightly differently, and there is no _true_ way of making and using classes.
+In fact, a member of the TC39 committee recently observed:

+{% twitter 1299037840026697728 %}

+Nevertheless the great majority of programmers first encounter classes in JavaScript after they've already been introduced to them in a language such as Java or C++; so the Java/C++ way of making classes is hugely influential.

-JavaScript is traditionally a prototypal object oriented language.
-This loose linking of prototypes (more on them in the next section) affords JavaScript a great deal of flexibility in creating objects, borrowing methods from each other and sharing their data.
+But JavaScript is traditionally a prototypal object-linked language.
+This loose linking of prototypes (more on prototypes in the next section) affords JavaScript a great deal of flexibility in creating objects, borrowing methods from each other and sharing their data.
 The rest of the computing world however moved towards class-based objects, and so programmers coming from other environments such as Java or C++ found JavaScript's lack of classes confusing.

 ES6 solved this by adding class as a first-class citizen to the language.
-Many JavaScript developers (and ES6 guides and handbooks) have described class in JavaScript as merely _syntactic sugar_, i.e., allowing developers to do what was previously possible but in a more elegant way.
+Many JavaScript developers (and JavaScript guides and handbooks) have described class in JavaScript as merely _syntactic sugar_, i.e., allowing developers to do what was previously possible but in a more elegant way.
 But classes in JavaScript now go way beyond being just syntactic sugar.
 New features have already been added to JavaScript in subsequent years for example private class fields were added in ES2019 and other features such as [private methods](https://github.com/tc39/proposal-private-methods) and [decorators](https://github.com/tc39/proposal-decorators) are currently being discussed and are likely to be added to the language in the future.

 So, what does a class look like?
 Let's first look at a familiar pattern first: